po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/05-Day/05-Day-LessonPlan.md

 * Prior to class, and during presentations if necessary, collaborate with your TAs to prepare a slide deck of superlative "awards" for groups.
 Refer to [this example](https://docs.google.com/presentation/d/1Tca5VT_S13ioFUO-pewh_g9dJaBQ9prg-vsRwMjyDXU/edit?usp=sharing).

-* In the next unit, students will start using Node.js.
+* In the next module, students will start using Node.js.
 Advise the students to have Node.js installed before coming to the next class!
 Direct students to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).

-* Remind students that this unit's homework consists of updating their portfolio with this project as well as updating their GitHub profile, resume, and LinkedIn profile.

 ## Learning Objectives